Moong sprouts & mango Kosambari – Healthy and protein packed kosambari (salad) made with sprouted green moong dal and green mango.

 - pinch Asafoetida

-In a pressure cooker add the sprouts, half teaspoon of salt and sprinkle some water.
+- In a pressure cooker add the sprouts, half teaspoon of salt and half cup of water.
 Pressure cook on high for one whistle.
 Set a side, release the pressure after five minutes.

 - If preferred, you can skip cooking the sprouts and just use the fresh ones.

 - If green mango is not in season, you can replace mango with green apple.